 - If your loan has already disbursed to your student account for that term, you will be unable to decline it.

-If you do not plan to attend OTC for the term or wish to receive no financial aid at OTC due to attending another school, you may decline your financial aid in MYOTC through My Awards.
+If you do not plan to attend OTC for the term or wish to receive no financial aid at OTC due to attending another school, you may decline your financial aid.

 - You may not decline an award that has already disbursed to your student account.

 - If you are transferring to another institution or need assistance processing the decline, please email firstname.lastname@example.org.
-Additional steps may be needed.
+You may have to take additional steps.

 To request an increase in your loan award amount or to request a new loan: